aspgems/jquery_chained/README.md

   }
 ]

-// in your Javascript, suppose #series is statically filled
+// in your Javascript, suppose #mark is statically filled
 $("#series").remoteChainedTo({
   parents: ["#mark"],
   url: function(){